jobisoft/jDaqLite/README.md

 ```
 ./jDAQLite [baseaddress]
 ```
-should provide you with a list of all available options for the module at the given baseadress.
+should provide you a list of all available options for the module at the given baseadress.